Tutorial 5 - Task SchedulingΒΆ

 RoboKudo adapt to different Perception Tasks.
 In the previous tutorials only

-was used.
+the query type detect was used.
 Right now, we only used this query type to

 detect objects, however it could also be interesting to detect humans in an image.